tkhemani/ngCliSeed/README.md

 ---

 UPCOMING GLOBAL FEATURES
+- [ ] Rename the repo and site to something gamey
+- [ ] Create alias for the site using some free alias svc
 - [ ] Service Workers (courtesy of ng cli) for offline support
 - [ ] CHROME/ANDROID NOTIFICATIONS WHEN ACTIONS ARE REQUIRED FROM PLAYER
 - [ ] start game only when both player are in the session